 Above is a schematic for the VFO.
-It doesn’t show the Key Out jack, which if used connects to D10 on the Arduino.
-Also the USB/LSB select relay if used would be driven by A2.
+The USB/LSB select relay if used would be driven by A2.

 Here’s a photo of the rear of the VFO.
 CLK0 and CLK1 are the two quadrature RF outputs.
 The KEY/PTT input will cause the VFO to swap between receive and transmit frequencies, it will also generate a sidetone if desired and actuate a Key Out circuit with which to key a transmitter.

 Above is a photo of a Si5351a module connected to an Arduino UNO for testing.
 I think it’s impressive that with just four wires the system functions by coming up on the default frequency with quadrature outputs.